hms-11/CoopCommandESP32/README.md

 - Adjust settings for all coop operations.

+# THE BOARD:

+CoopCommand uses the TacoChicken control board.
+Currently the board is on Rev1.
+The board is 100% Open Source and all files can be found [HERE](https://oshwlab.com/coreyearl1985/tacochickenrev1-dc_copy)

+If you want to purchase the pre-assembled board, I have them for sale [HERE](https://www.tindie.com/products/hms-11/taco-chicken-esp32-based-control-board/)

 # Getting Started:

 All files are included in this git-repository to get CoopCommand up and running.
 To get started, use the Gerber files and BOM to get the PCB's coming.
 The pic n place files can be used if your board house supports assembly.
 These boards were designed to use JLCPCB's assembly service.